Gurux/Gurux.DLMS.AMI/README.md

 Select Schedule where you want to add it and press OK.

 All attributes of the selected object are added automatically and you can remove attributes that you don't want to read.

+You can also watch quick start [video](https://www.youtube.com/embed/KJT2ftPg3cQ "video") how get started.